aadrijupadya/CricCatapult/docs/source/index.rst

 .. py:function:: get_overall_df(self, type_num, view, action)

-   This function returns a player's summary statistics for a specific format and action, in a dataframe.
+   This function returns a player's overall statistics across all formats for a specific action, in a dataframe.

    Parameters:
-         format_num : integer that specifies the match format from which you want data from.
+         type_num : integer that specifies which table to return from the overall statistics page

-            1: test data
-            2: ODI data
-            3: T-20 data
+         view : specifies the view of the data

+            'innings' : returns inning-by-inning data

+            'match' : returns match-by-match data

+            'cumulative' : returns cumulative data

+            'series' : returns series-by-series data

+            'ground' : returns ground-by-ground data

          action :

             'batting' : returns batting statistics